zhaomh1998/FightMem/README.md

 ### Beta 1.2
 - [ ] No more quiz today for a word
 - [ ] Too much consecutive No should downgrade Eb to Newbie
+- [ ] Search functionality for each table